WebReflection/tiny-cdn/README.md

 A tiny static files serving handler

-This script is entirely based on [holdon](https://github.com/WebReflection/holdon) potentials, yet another article/script of mine [nobody apparently understood](http://calendar.perfplanet.com/2014/boosting-io-holding-requests/), assuming the very low star rating in the repository is a good indicator.
+This script is entirely based on [holdon](https://github.com/WebReflection/holdon) potentials.

-Well, turned out there's nothing I could test out there faster, as node based static file serving, than this `holdon` based algorithm.

-Enjoy, if you dare, from any Server or Internet of Thing based device!

 ## API